USC-NSL/ripe-atlas/README.md

 Each measurement script has it's own set of independent options so check out the usage output for each one.
 Measurement ids are also printed to stderr as a status indicator.

+##Configure Auth Key
+Measurement scripts require an auth key file at ~/.atlas/auth with the key as a single line.

 ##Utilities

 ###Fetching active probes